-Must do Activities on the Coral Coast
+Things to do on the Coral Coast

-The Coral Coast offers offers an array of attractions that will satisfy every visitor.
+The Coral Coast offers offers an array of activities and attractions that will satisfy every visitor.
 These range from the magnificent Sigatoka Dunes (a Fiji National Trust Heritage site) to river rafting, diving, surfing and a glass blowing studio to name a few.
 Listed below are the Coral Coast Activities you might consider for your adventure along the Queens Road.

 Sigatoka Sand Dunes